MatthewProg/TfiNotifier-node/README.md

 ## Technical overview

 The application is hosted on the [Vercel](https://vercel.com/) platform as a serverless function and is triggered every day by a CRON job.
-Normally, this kind of application would probably just call a backend API to get the required data, but unfortunately, in this case, it was not possible.
-To bypass API security, the notifier is using the [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core) package to run the chromium instance and scrape the data out of it.
-After processing the gathered data, it is sent to the end-user's email via the [Resend](https://resend.com/) service.
+~~Normally, this kind of application would probably just call a backend API to get the required data, but unfortunately, in this case, it was not possible.
+To bypass API security, the notifier is using the [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core) package to run the chromium instance and scrape the data out of it.~~ **UPDATE: Thanks to a bit of reverse engineering, a reliable way of getting data from the API has been found.
+In case of any issues in the future, scrapping logic might be reverted.** After processing the gathered data, it is sent to the end-user's email via the [Resend](https://resend.com/) service.

 ## Application setup